jasl8r/sciencefair/rules.md

 * You must clearly display the title of your project, your name, your school, and your grade at the top/center of your display board.
 * You must clearly display the resources you used for your project somewhere on your display board.
 * For an Informative type project, you must have some pictures, models, or collections as part of your visual presentation (see below).
-* For a Demonstration type project, you must have a physical demonstration as part of your visual presentation (see below).
 * For an Experimental type project, <b>you must perform your experiments at home;</b> not at the Science Fair as part of your presentation.
 You may show your experiment by other visual methods (photos, graphs, videos, etc.).
 * See below for items needed on your display board specific for the type of project you choose.